binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

             http://bugs.jquery.com/ticket/11290

     * To install RetireJS locally to your project and run as a git `precommit-hook`.
     There is an NPM package that can help us with this, called `precommit-hook`, which installs the git `pre-commit` hook into the usual `.git/hooks/pre-commit` file of your projects repository.
-This will allow us to run any scripts immediately before a commit is issued.
+This allows us to run any scripts immediately before a commit is issued.
     Install both packages locally and save to `devDependencies` of your `package.json`.
 This will make sure that when other team members fetch your code, the same `retire` script will be run on their `pre-commit` action.

       {linenos=off}